-When there is something wrong with the devices, the screen will appear as below so you can find the details of events that have gone wrong and correct them.
+When there is something wrong with the devices, the screen will appear as below.
+So that you can find the details of events that have gone wrong, and correct it.

 The red 'X' indicates that connection is lost with the host.